27shutterclicks/lrdevhisttimestamps/DevelopHistoryTimestamps.lrplugin/docs/README.md

 ## Installation

 - Download the latest release zip archive from Github and extract to a folder of your choice.
 - Copy the entire DevelopHistoryTimestamps.lrplugin folder to wherever you store your Lightroom plugins.
-I like to keep mine in a "Lightroom Plugins" folder where my catalog file is located.
-However, it can be placed anywhere you wish on your hard drive.
+A good location is  in a "Lightroom Plugins" folder where the Lightroom catalog file is located.
 - In Ligthroom, go to File > Plug-in Manager and click Add.
-- Browse to the location where you moved the DevelopHistoryTimestamps.lrplugin folder, select it and then click Select Folder button.
+- Select the DevelopHistoryTimestamps.lrplugin folder u copied, then click Select Folder button.
-- See Usage & Features section below on how to use the plugin features.

 ## Usage & Features